 Following a full examination, medications can be administered as necessary, a urine sample collected if possible, and stressors can be discussed and addressed to prevent recurrence of the cystitis signs.

-IMPORTANT: Male cats can also show the above signs when they have a blocked urethra meaning they are unable to urinate at all.
+Male cats can also show the above signs when they have a blocked urethra meaning they are unable to urinate at all.
 This is a potentially life-threatening situation and veterinary advice should be sought immediately.
 If you are concerned your male cat is showing these signs call us now on 0208 337 2214.
 Maven Veterinary Practice also operate as an Emergency out of hours vets and are open 24 hours a day.

 The handouts below from International Cat Care provide more in depth information regarding the signs and management of cystitis in cats: